-Candidates for certification and registration are required to meet the Professional Education Requirements specified in the ARRT Rules and Regulations.
+Candidates applying for certification and registration under the primary eligibility pathway are required to meet the Professional Education Requirements specified in the ARRT Rules and Regulations.
 ARRT's Radiation Therapy Didactic and Clinical Competency Requirements are one component of the Professional Education Requirements.